-Using five gravitational assists, the interplanetary probe JUICE, short for Jupiter Icy Moons Explorer, is expected to skim by Europa in late-2029, in preparation for one of the top flagship missions of the century: the Europa Lander.
+Using five gravitational assists, the interplanetary probe known as the Jupiter Icy Moons Explorer (JUICE) is expected to skim by Europa in 2032, in preparation for one of the top missions of the century: the Europa Lander.

-Below a solid layer of ice convection at the subsurface, a global saltwater ocean is almost certain to exist within the icy moon of Europa.
-It could be the only habitable celestial body of its kind in our solar system.
+Below a solid layer of ice convection at Europa’s subsurface, it is almost certain that a global saltwater ocean exists.
+If life is found, it may be the only habitable celestial body of its kind in the solar system.

 The Origins of Life

-In 2020, no findings have been released to the general public confirming the existence of habitability or biosignatures beyond the Blue Marble.
-The furthest a rover has ever entered the atmosphere of another planetary object occurred on the Venusian surface during the height of the Space Race in the Cold War-era.
+In 2020, no findings confirming the existence of habitability or biosignatures beyond the Blue Marble have been made public.
+The farthest a rover has ever permeated another planet’s atmosphere was on the surface of Venus during the height of the Space Race during the Cold War.

-Back in the 1960s, the Soviet Union set a number of landmarks in space exploration with its Venera program.
-Its missions to the Venusian surface established the first human-made device to enter the atmosphere of another planet and the first landing of a rover on another planetary object.
+With its Venera program, the Soviet Union established a number of milestones in space exploration in the 1960s.
+Its missions to the surface of Venus established the first human-made device to enter another planet’s atmosphere and the first landing of a rover with recorded sounds on another planetary body.

-In recent years, however, the National Aeronautics and Space Administration (NASA) and the China National Space Administration (CNSA) have shifted their focal point on the search for traces of life toward the Red Planet, 0.8 astronomical units from the Venusian surface.
+In recent times, the National Aeronautics and Space Administration (NASA) and the China National Space Administration (CNSA) have shifted their focus in the search for signs of life from Venus’ surface to the Red Planet, 0.8 astronomical units away.

-If any evidence of biosignatures were to emerge within future missions, on Mars or even Europa, popular notions such as the interplanetary panspermia and the metabolism first hypothesis, would likely become the subject of vigorous research.
+If any biosignatures were to be discovered during future missions to Mars or Europa, popular theories such as interplanetary panspermia and the metabolism-first hypothesis would likely be the subject of intensive study.